mgienow/100DOC/log.md

 **TOday's progress** Happy Pi Day!
 Also happy snow/ice storm day.
 WOrk today disrupted by weather and kids home from school.
 Did manage to solve yesterday's codewars challenge, see below, and sort out a mess I had made between github and file versions on two different computers. afraid that will be all until tomorrow though :(

   link to the work: https://github.com/mgienow/Codewars-exercises/blob/master/the_shell_game.js

+##Day 67 3/16/2017##
+**Today's progress** missed yesterday due to snow day chaos, kids at home, all the work and organization required for going out of town, etc. I feel bad because this was not an intentional miss, the kind where I deliberately take a Sabbath from coding because I need a break and want to focus on family.
+This was not an intentional break, just a busy day with lots of demands for my time and attention where I did not say, you all have to wait while I do at least one hour of coding.
+But!
+Moving on, I did have a productive day today.
+Got some mentoring from Tom, challenging me with some object-oriented JS code and pushing me to really think through my choices.
+Then did an interview and wrote up and filed a story about an internet mocking tool newly released by LinkedIn's engineering tream.
+Then did some more WatchandCode learning about running functions as parameters inside other functions.
+Just one section, because I am almost out of time and wanted to push all the W&C stuff I've been doing to GH.
+I can't believe it did not occur to me to do this before and track all my progress that way AND get credit for it!
+Anyway, here it is.

+link to the work: https://github.com/mgienow/ToDo-List